CharlesShan-hub/PKM/pkm/embedded/c/books/knr/chapter1.md

 Notice that \n represents only a single character.
 An escape sequence like \n provides a general and extensible mechanism for representing hard-to-type or invisible characters.
 Among the others that C provides are \t for tab, \b for backspace, \" for the double quote and \\ for the backslash itself.
 There is a complete list in Section 2.3

 Exercise 1-1.
-Run the ``hello, world'' program on your system.
+Run the''hello, world'' program on your system.
 Experiment with leaving out parts of the program, to see what error messages you get.

 Exercise 1-2.
 Experiment to find out what happens when prints's argument string contains \c, where c is some character not listed above.